Mangla Airport

 Mangla Airbase is situated 10 km (6.2 mi) from the city centre of Mangla Cantt, in Punjab, Pakistan.
-It is 3 km from the city of Dina, and approximately 20 km from the famous city Mirpur in Azad Jammu Kashmir.
+It is 3 km from the city of Dina, and approximately 20 km from the famous city Mirpur in Azad Kashmir.
 It is currently not being used by any commercial airline.
+As of now Pakistan is extending the Mangla airbase runway from 1.3 to 2.3 km. after this upgrade it will allow C-130 type aircraft to move troops supplies and heavy equipment closer to the front line increasing speed and flexibility and it will also allow fighter jets like F16 JF-17 Thunder to operate.
+Pakistan is upgrading this airfield because this airfield is only 40-50 km away from the Line of Control allowing JF-17 Thunder, F-16 type Jets to reach it in 2-3 minutes.